csc-training/geocomputing_course/materials/htc.md

 # Parallizable processes

-- Typically, large computers like those at CSC are not much faster than personal ones -- they are simply bigger
-   - For fast computation, they utilize parallelism (and typically have special disk, memory and network solutions, too)
+Typically, large computers like those at CSC are not much faster than personal ones -- they are simply bigger.
+For fast computation, they utilize parallelism (and typically have special disk, memory and network solutions, too).
+Parallelism simplified: You use hundreds of ordinary computers simultaneously to solve a single problem
-- Parallelism simplified:
-   - You use hundreds of ordinary computers simultaneously to solve a single problem

 :::{admonition} A small thought example
 :class: tip